Morris B. Crawford: Early life and education

-He was born in 1852 in Sing Sing, now Ossining, New York to the Rev. Morris DeCamp Crawford and Charlotte (Holmes) Crawford.
+He was born in 1852 in Sing Sing, now Ossining, New York, to the Rev. Morris DeCamp Crawford and Charlotte (Holmes) Crawford.
 Both his father and his grandfather were ministers.

 He graduated from Wesleyan University in 1874, and he was a member of the Eclectic Society and of Phi Beta Kappa.
 He earned a Master of Arts degree from Wesleyan in 1877.

 Career

-He was a tutor in Mathematics at Wesleyan from 1874-1877.
+He was a tutor in mathematics at Wesleyan from 1874 to 1877.
 He also served as registrar.
-From 1877-1880, he studied Mathematics and Physics at the University of Leipsic and the University of Berlin.
+From 1877 to 1880, he studied mathematics and physics at the University of Leipsic and the University of Berlin.

-He was appointed an instructor of Physics in 1880, an associate professor in 1881, and a full professor in 1884.
+He was appointed an instructor of physics in 1880, an associate professor in 1881, and a full professor in 1884.
 He was the first physics professor at Wesleyan, the Foss Professor of Physics.
-He retired in 1921, and was elected Professor Emeritus.
+He retired in 1921, and was elected professor emeritus.

 He was a fellow of the American Association for the Advancement of Science and a member of the American Physical Society.

 He was a member of the First Methodist Episcopal Church of Middletown beginning in his freshman year in college, and was active in the church throughout his life.
 This included rebuilding the church after fires in 1885 and 1930.
 He was very involved with the Eclectic Society, and supervised construction of its Henry Bacon-designed clubhouse in 1908.